BristolTopGroup/BristolAnalysisSoftwareStack/README.md

-# BristolSoftwareStack
+# BristolAnalysisSoftwareStack
-Complete Bristol software stack for the ease of setup
+Complete Bristol Analysis Software Stack (BASS) for the ease of setting up all of our software